savonet/book/introduction.md

 references).

-It is also designed to be very robust, since we want our radios to stream forever and our stream crash after a few weeks because of a rare case which is badly handled.
-For this reason, the Liquidsoap compiler, before running a script performs many in-depth checks on it in order to ensure that everything will go on well.
+It is also designed to be very robust, since we want our radios to stream forever and not have our stream crash after a few weeks because of a rare case which is badly handled.
+For this reason, before running a script, the Liquidsoap compiler performs many in-depth checks on it in order to ensure that everything will go on well.
 Most of those analysis are performed using _typing_, which offer very strong guarantees.

 - We ensure that the data passed to function is of the expected form.
 For instance, the user cannot pass a string to a function expecting an integer.
-  Believe it or not, this simple kind of error is the source of an incredible number of bugs in everyday programs.
+  Believe it or not, this simple kind of error is the source of an incredible number of bugs in everyday programs (ask javascript programmers).
-- We ensure there is always something to stream: if there is a slight chance that a source of sound might fail (e.g. the server on which the files are stored get disconnected), Liquidsoap imposes that there should be a fallback source of sound.
+- We ensure there is always something to stream: if there is a slight chance that a source of sound might fail (e.g. the server on which the files are stored gets disconnected), Liquidsoap imposes that there should be a fallback source of sound.
 - We ensure that we correctly handle [synchronization issues](#clocks).
 Two sources of sound (such as two soundcards) generally produce the sound at